-In the first chapter, Confucius compares a leader who governs by the power of virtue to the Pole Star.
+In 2.1, Confucius compares a leader who governs by the power of virtue to the Pole Star.
 By sticking strongly to their core ethical values, such a leader sets a powerful example that the people will instinctively follow.

 Unfortunately, his advice seems to have fallen on deaf ears.

 In 2.4 , Confucius gives a famous snapshot of the major stages of his journey through life.
 After applying himself to learning at the age of fifteen, he was ready to stand on his own two feet at the age of thirty.
 When he reached fifty, he “understood how the world works” and at sixty his ear was fully “attuned” to the world around him.
 Finally, at the age of seventy, he was able to follow all his “heart’s desires without overstepping the line.”

 Filial devotion, another major theme of Book 2, goes back under the microscope in the next four chapters.
 In blunt language, Confucius states that it simply isn’t good enough for sons to “serve their elders wine and food when they need to drink and eat” in the same way that that “dogs and horses are looked after.”
 They also need to display the right attitude by showing their parents affection and respect.

 In the middle section of the book, Confucius expounds on the nature of leadership with a series of pithy sayings.
 In 2.12, he declares that “a leader is not a vessel” – meaning that he should be a well-rounded individual rather than a narrow specialist.
 He follows up in the next chapter by saying that a leader should place actions before words: “First accomplish what you want to say and then say it.”